dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

 [!code-csharp[Main](../../../../samples/core/GetStarted/AspNetCore/EFGetStarted.AspNetCore.NewDb/Startup.cs?name=ConfigureServices&highlight=7-8)]

-Note: A real application gennerally put the connection string in a configuration file.
+Note: A real app would gennerally put the connection string in a configuration file.
 For the sake of simplicity, we are defining it in code.
 For more information, see [Connection Strings](../../miscellaneous/connection-strings.md).

 ## Create your database